ENCCS/gpu-programming/content/3-gpu-problems.rst

 Exercises
 ---------

+.. challenge:: Discussion

+   - What type of problems have you used GPUs for?
+   - How large was the performance boost?

 .. challenge:: Good and bad use cases for GPU porting

    Which of the following computational tasks is likely to gain the least performance benefit from being ported to a GPU?